 Apple Hill and its surroundings are also known for some incredible wine and cider experiences.
 Whether you’re a wine enthusiast or simply looking to enjoy the flavors of the region, these wineries are a must:

-Delfino’s hard cider is a treat, and the tasting room is one of the prettiest around.
+Delfino’s hard cider is a treat, and the tasting room for their Edio Vineyards is one of the prettiest around.
 With views overlooking the vineyards and mountains, it’s a scenic spot to enjoy the season.
 Pair a tasting with something from their bake shop, and take a moment to soak in the peaceful atmosphere.

 Smokey Ridge Ranch